ndench/ndench.github.io/_drafts/brisphp-news.md

 * Write a PHP handler (the code that will be executed by the Javascript handler)
 * Deploy the lambda

-It's pretty cool that the PHP community is pushing the boundaries of what we can do, this is we progress PHP as a language!
+It's pretty cool that the PHP community is pushing the boundaries of what we can do, this how is we progress PHP as a language!